SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-11-17-Second place in the European Big Data Prize.md

 Series that are zero / missing for most of the individual series will be treated differently, this is further discussed in the deep learning model section.

 #### Input Deep Learning Model
 Not all the time series are used to feed the deep learning model.
-The time series are subdivided in valid and invalid data, based on the number of missings.
-Series consisting of more than 90% of missings in the train phase are considered invalid.
+The time series are subdivided in valid and invalid data, based on the number of missing values.
+Series consisting of more than 90% of missing values in the train phase are considered invalid.
 However, the status (valid/invalid) can change in the validation phase.
 Three possible scenarios are considered (displayed as 1, 2 and 3 in following figures).
 {% include image.html url="/img/EC/splitdata.jpg" description="<small>Split time series in valid and invalid data</small>" %}

 * <b>Scenario 1</b>: Scenario 1 applies to series which are valid at all times (train and validation phase).
-The number of missings are limited and the regime (range in particular) is consistent throughout time.
+The number of missing values are limited and the regime (range in particular) is consistent throughout time.
 The time series are subjected to two types of manipulations, scaling and differentiating.
 The scaling parameters (max, min,...) are determined in the training phase and saved in the Cache folder.
 In the validation phase the scaling parameters are reloaded and used to scale the validation time series.
 {% include image.html url="/img/EC/scenario1.jpg" description="<small>Scenario 1</small>" %}

 * <b>Scenario 2</b>: Scenario 2 applies to series which are valid in the training phase, but act different in the validation phase (e.g. the ranges (min - max) change).
 The scaling determined in the training phase is no longer valid.
 If the scaled series exceed 1.2 or sink below -0.2 the series are considered temporary invalid.
 During temporary invalidness predictions are persistence.